Priory’s family support programme: supporting loved ones through recovery

 The people who are invited to join our family support sessions are those who are closely involved in supporting the person in recovery.
 These may include:

 Our family support programme is completely free.
-Inpatient treatment and the first 12 months afterwards are critical and challenging times in addiction recovery, as it’s a period of significant adjustment for everyone involved.
+Addiction treatment and the first 12 months afterwards are critical and challenging times in recovery, as it’s a period of significant adjustment for everyone involved.
 Families play a vital role in their loved one’s recovery but may also face their own challenges, such as rebuilding trust, managing expectations and coping with their own emotions.

 Here’s what you can expect from the family support programme: